-According to recent studies, horror movies can simply improve your mental, physical, and emotional health.
+According to recent studies, horror movies can improve your mental, physical, and emotional health.

 Horror movies trigger your fight or flight response:

-Horror movies get adrenal glands to pump over time.
+Horror movies get adrenal glands pump overtime.
 The combination of fear, danger and anticipatory suspense created by the techniques that horror movies use to scare, dig into our brain and trigger our fight or flight response.

 Do you prefer staying and watch the action/horror on the screen?
 Or do you just run from the danger as soon as it starts scaring you?